mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 If the `root_node_as_master` option is disabled for galeramon, the node with the lowest index will always be chosen as the master.
-If it is enabled, only the node with a a _wsrep_local_index_ value of 0 can be chosed as the master.
+If it is enabled, only the node with a a _wsrep_local_index_ value of 0 can be chosen as the master.

 ### `set_donor_nodes`